The-f6X/Gen4OverlayScript/README.md

 You can [download]() the latest version of the script for Windows since DeSmuME doesn't support Lua scripting on other platforms.

 ## Credits

-This software uses code from several open source packages.
+ * [Shawn](https://github.com/shawnrc) for taking interest in the projct and developing the hell out of it.
+ * [KazoWar](https://projectpokemon.org/home/forums/topic/30518-4th-and-5th-gen-misc-info-reading-scripts/) for the original Lua script.
  * [MatPlotLib](https://matplotlib.org/index.html) for the health bar code.
- * [KazoWar](https://projectpokemon.org/home/forums/topic/30518-4th-and-5th-gen-misc-info-reading-scripts/) for the original Lua script.
- * [Shawn](https://github.com/shawnrc) for taking interest in the projct and developing the hell out of it.
  * [Markdownify](https://github.com/amitmerchant1990/electron-markdownify) for readme formatting.

 ## Related